lewie9021/hacker-news-latest/README.md

 **Immutable**

 Lee Byron, the author of a library called [Immutable](https://github.com/facebook/immutable-js), gave an [outstanding presentation](https://www.youtube.com/watch?v=I7IdS-PbEgI) at React Conf earlier this year.
-The talk was largely around the advantages of immutablity and the problems it tries to solve.
+The talk was largely around the advantages of immutability and the problems it tries to solve.
 He later explains how it can improve the performance of React using the shouldComponentUpdate lifecycle hook.

 One of the reasons immutability is so powerful is because making mutations produce new references.
 This makes comparing state changes trivial, as only cheap reference checks are required as opposed to expensive deep comparison checks (often referred to as dirty checking).